djnavarro/essays/content/post/in-between/index.md

 </div>

 There are indeed two polygons here, the outer one and the inner one, but instead of rendering it as a *single* shape with a hole in it, `geom_polygon` has drawn two filled shapes, one over the top of the other.
 The only reason you can see the inner shape at all is due to the partial transparency.
 Fortunately, this is a problem that isn't too difficult to solve with the assistance of the [ggpolypath](https://github.com/mdsumner/ggpolypath) package.
-In the code below I have modified the `drawframe` function to call the `geom_polypath` function in place of the `geom_polygon` function, and it works rather nicely.
+In the code below I have modified the `drawframe` function to call the `geom_polypath` function in place of the `geom_polygon` function, and it works rather nicely...

 <div class="highlight">